The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 • organizations.

-An organization's profit is made up of three main elements:
+The profit of an organization consists of three main elements:

 • profit (or loss) from the sale of products, works and services;